Please see below a list of frequently asked questions.

 Intertek is the trusted provider of quality and safety solutions for many of the world’s leading brands and companies, and Intertek ShipCare is the shipping community’s gateway to Intertek’s global network of state-of-the-art laboratory facilities and industry-leading technical expertise.

 Intertek ShipCare offers bunker quantity surveys and laboratory services to the shipping community, including the analysis of bunker fuel, lubricants, firefighting foam, water and effluents.

-We are also able to access specialists in corrosion analysis, auditing, certification and consulting services from our experienced and world-renowned teams.
+We are also able to access specialists in corrosion analysis, electrical testing, auditing, certification and consulting services from our experienced and world-renowned teams.

 Intertek ShipCare’s fuel testing kits contain enough equipment for twelve bunkerings

 i.e. 36 bottles, unique seal numbered caps and 12 mailers.

 Please note that Intertek ShipCare’s fuel testing kits include 12 extra bottles, caps, labels and a logbook to allow vessels to remain compliant with the MARPOL Annex VI regulations.

 Yes, Intertek ShipCare can supply cubitainers.
 In fact, we supply everything necessary to take a sample of fuel.

 Our standard cubitainers have a 5l capacity, are offered in boxes of 24 and are compatible with drip samplers from other suppliers.

 Yes, at Intertek ShipCare we do supply manifold drip samplers.